COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </div></figcaption>
 </figure>
 <br>
 </div>

 ### General Information and Methods

-In order to measure the effectiveness of the mobility restrictions and assess the compliance of the population, as in our first report[<a href="https://covid19-uk-mobility.github.io/First-report.html">2</a>], we used a national-scale data set on human mobility, provided by the collaboration with Cuebiq.
-Our goal is to provide and assess the changes in commuting and mobility at the local authority level across the UK during the COVID-19 health crisis.
+<td align='justify'>In order to measure the effectiveness of the mobility restrictions and assess the compliance of the population, as in our first report[<a href="https://covid19-uk-mobility.github.io/First-report.html">2</a>], we used a national-scale data set on human mobility, provided by the collaboration with Cuebiq.
+Our goal is to provide and assess the changes in commuting and mobility at the local authority level across the UK during the COVID-19 health crisis.</td>

-To analyse whether the movement of people has reduced in the UK during the mobility restriction measures, we established what the regular level of movement across the country (the baseline) is by considering the average mobility during the period between 01 and 04 of February 2020.
-This period is before restriction measures were announced by the British government, and does not contain significant events, such as bank holidays or festivities, that could affect our baseline estimates.
+<td align='justify'>To analyse whether the movement of people has reduced in the UK during the mobility restriction measures, we established what the regular level of movement across the country (the baseline) is by considering the average mobility during the period between 01 and 04 of February 2020.
+This period is before restriction measures were announced by the British government, and does not contain significant events, such as bank holidays or festivities, that could affect our baseline estimates.</td>

-As our measure of mobility, we employed the radius of gyration[<a href="http://www.nature.com/articles/nature06958">3</a>] which provides an indication of the characteristic distance travelled by a person during a given time period.
+<td align='justify'>As our measure of mobility, we employed the radius of gyration[<a href="http://www.nature.com/articles/nature06958">3</a>] which provides an indication of the characteristic distance travelled by a person during a given time period.
 To define our baseline, we applied the median radius of gyration in the period aforementioned.
 For simplification purposed, from now on we will use the term “degree of mobility” instead of "radius of gyration". **Figure 2** depicts the evolution of the degree of mobility in the UK.
 In **Figure 2**, the Mobility Activity represents the percentage of user mobility with respect to the baseline; a value of 100% indicates that the mobility is the same as the baseline, whereas lower values of mobility activity represent a reduction in the mobility in that area.
-Values higher than 100% are not reported since they are not one of the interests of this analysis.
+Values higher than 100% are not reported since they are not one of the interests of this analysis.</td>

-As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. **Figure 2** gives us a general overview of mobility patterns for the entire UK.
+<td align='justify'>As indicated earlier, this report focuses on variations in human mobility as a function of socioeconomic status but also looking at specific periods in the last two months of the pandemic. **Figure 2** gives us a general overview of mobility patterns for the entire UK.
 This general view demonstrates a clear change in patterns which we explored in our <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 Yet, this figure also shows us a stabilisation in the mobility restrictions and an increase starting in P3.
-However, the figure does _not_ show how each different socioeconomic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socioeconomic groups differently?
+However, the figure does _not_ show how each different socioeconomic groups compare to these general patterns, that is, do lockdown restrictions affect (or are implemented by) socioeconomic groups differently?</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_trends_periods.png"  width="600"/>
 <figcaption align="center"> <strong>Figure 2</strong> <div style="text-align: justify"><em>Updated evolution of the mobility activity over time for the UK compared to the baseline (average mobility between 1st and 4th February 2020).
 We divided the series into 3 periods: the first one (P1) is highlighted in blue and goes from 11 of March until the day where the partial lockdown was announced in the UK (23rd March).
 The second period (P2), represented in yellow, starts when the partial lockdown was announced and finished when the mobility activity levels begin to stabilise (5th of April).
 The penultimate period (green region of the plot) is defined between 5th and 17th of April.
 In P3, we noticed an increase in mobility activity in some regions of the UK.
 Finally, the last period (P4) represented by the colour red confirms the increase the mobility activity from 10 to 22 of May 2020.
 The important dates here are roughly the same ones used in Figure 5 in <a href="https://github.com/COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/blob/master/First-report.md">First Report</a>.
 However, here we wanted to ensure the lengths of P1, P2, P3 and P4 are the same.</em></div></figcaption>
 </figure>
 <br>

-Coupled with **Figure 2**, we can see in **Figure 3** that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.
-It also shows an increase in the degree of mobility in the UK and all of its four countries in the fourth period.
+<td align='justify'>Coupled with **Figure 2**, we can see in **Figure 3** that we indeed have an increase in mobility levels in the UK from P2 to P3 but also individually in all countries within the UK except for Northern Ireland.
+It also shows an increase in the degree of mobility in the UK and all of its four countries in the fourth period.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/uk_geo_codes_before_after_part_1.png"  width="400"/>
 <figcaption align="center"> <strong>Figure 3</strong> <div style="text-align: justify"><em>Comparison between the mobility levels on the end of the fist (23th of March), second (5th of April), third (17 of April) and fourth (22 of May) periods in the UK, England, Northern Ireland, Scotland and Wales.
 As observed, in most of the regions there was an increase in the mobility activity in P3 and P4.</em>
 </div></figcaption>
 </figure>
 <br>

-We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 4** shows how this is done.
+<td align='justify'>We used an analysis based on the speed at which mobility patterns have changed by looking at individual locations (at the local authority level) at the beginning and end of each period and calculating the slope of the line segment that links the two positions. **Figure 4** shows how this is done.
 In summary, the larger the degree of change in mobility, the steeper the line segment.
 We have 3 basic cases shown in **Figures 4(A), 4(B) and 4(C)** representing an increase of mobility levels, no change, and a decrease, respectively.
-After doing this, each location has a slope associated with it for each of the four periods.
+After doing this, each location has a slope associated with it for each of the four periods.</td>

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/slope_ex.png"  width="600"/>
 <figcaption align="center"> <strong>Figure 4</strong> <div style="text-align: justify"><em>To estimate the direction and magnitude of the levels of degree of mobility in a period, the following approach was adopted: for each period, we used a linear regression model to find a line which connects the point that represents the degree of mobility at the start of the period to the point at the end of the period.
 The magnitude of the slope of this line will indicate how big was the difference while the sign tells if it was a reduction (negative) or an increase (positive) in the mobility levels. <strong>Figure 4(A)</strong> shows a scenario of increasing mobility (slope > 0) and <strong>Figure 4(C)</strong> depicts the opposite case (slope < 0).
 A slope value close to zero, <strong>Figure 4(B)</strong>, indicates a small difference in the degree of mobility between the points considered.</em>